Category Archives: German Royals

 Wilhelm and Cecilie’s engagement photo; Credit – Wikipedia

 Wilhelm married Cecilie of Mecklenburg-Schwerin, daughter of Friedrich Franz III, Grand Duke of Mecklenburg-Schwerin and Grand Duchess Anastasia Mikhailovna of Russia, on June 6, 1905, in Berlin.
 The couple had met at the wedding of Cecilie’s brother the previous year.
-Cecilie had been effectively selected for Wilhelm by his father due to her close associations with Russia through her mother and because of her noted beauty.
+Cecilie had been selected for Wilhelm by his father due to her close associations with Russia through her mother and because of her noted beauty.
 Although he did initially take an interest in his wife, Wilhelm soon resumed his affairs with other women.

 Wilhelm and Cecilie had six children: